There are three kinds of criticism

 *

-However, if we are not mad, we become accountable, morally and logically, for the conclusions we make ours and when thoughts come out in words and deeds.
+However, if we are not mad, we become accountable, morally and logically, for the conclusions we make ours to keep and when thoughts come out in words and deeds.
 When we cast our criticism among people we must be reasonable, moderate and constructive as persistently as we were anarchic inside the crucible of our mind.
 To paraphrase the common place of the notorious Dr Johnson, We may follow Fancy for our guide but must take Reason as our companion.
 [2]

 *